 Medical treatment may include:

 Medicines.Medicines that reduce redness and swelling (inflammation) in your colon may help to ease your belly cramps.
-More serious cases may need steroids, medicines that fight bacteria (antibiotics), or medicines that affect your infection-fighting system (immune system).
-Steroids are not a good choice for long-term treatment.
+More serious cases may need steroids, medicines that fight bacteria (antibiotics), or medicines that affect your immune system.
+Steroids aren't a good choice for long-term treatment.
 Your healthcare provider will talk with you about medicines for long-term control.
-This may include pills, injections, or both.
+This may include pills, shots (injections), or both.
 In addition, placing a medicine into the rectum (foam, enema, or suppository) can be very helpful in controlling your symptoms.

 Time in the hospital.
 This may be needed if you have severe symptoms.
 The goal will be to give you the nutrients you need, stop diarrhea, and replace lost blood, fluids, and electrolytes (minerals).
 You may need a special diet, IV (intravenous) feedings, medicines, or sometimes surgery.